|

 In this article we will look

-at the power requirements needed to run a CPAP from a 12 volt
+at the power requirements needed to run a CPAP using a 12volt

 or an auxiliary battery in the vehicle to power accessories such as

-a 12volt compressor fridge, a tyre pump or to charge a phone, camera
+a 12volt compressor fridge, a tyre pump, charge a phone, camera

 or laptop etc. With careful power management a CPAP can easily run